Top 12 Blood Bank Technologist Skills to Put on Your Resume

 1. Phlebotomy

-Phlebotomy, in the context of a Blood Bank Technologist, refers to the procedure of drawing blood from a donor or patient for the purposes of transfusion, diagnostic testing, or blood donation collection.
+Phlebotomy, in the context of a Blood Bank Technologist, is the safe, steady collection of blood from donors or patients for transfusion, diagnostic testing, or component preparation.

 Why It's Important